zixiangcodes/react-assessment/README.md

 I chose Domino's Pizza, and to create a store order tracker with CRUD and pagination features.

+# Important Files:
+I would say the most important JS files to look at are:
+-	App.js
+-	HomePage.js
+-	OrderList.js (and its corresponding JS files)

 # Reflection
 There's a lot of things that I'd wish I'd done better before doing the code.
 Its a good learning experience.
 Some of the things I have to plan better are: